 Extensive co-operation between the BfS and international organisations is based on the following arguments:

-- The fundamental biologic effects of ionising and non-ionising radiation as well as the behaviour of radioactive materials in the environment are the same everywhere.
+- The fundamental biologic effects of ionising and non-ionising radiation as well as the behaviour of radioactive materials in the environment are subject to natural-law rules und are therefore the same everywhere.
 It is, therefore, expedient to compare empirical data from observations, experiments and their derived models so that, on the one hand, questions of evaluations can be validated and, on the other, work is not duplicated.

 - This becomes even more relevant in a time when every country is witnessing major personnel cutbacks in this field.
 Through international co-operation, competence can be preserved: Either certain groups can specialise in specific topics or personnel can be swapped, thereby keeping each other up-to-date.